 The days are long as we try to help as many people as possible with their dental needs.
 Their gratitude is immeasurable and we wished we could do more.

-In July, 2016, Dr. Werts traveled to the Central America country of Guatemala as part of the Flying Doctors, an international organization dedicated to providing free healthcare services to under-served populations.
+Dr. Werts travels to the Central America country of Guatemala as part of the Flying Doctors, an international organization dedicated to providing free healthcare services to under-served Mayan populations.

-In the course of five days the team was able to treat more than 1,400 patients.
+In the course of five days the team was able to treat more than 1,400 patients in 2016 and 1,500 patients in 2017.
 Read more about it here, including photos.

 Humanitarian Dental Trip—Suqian area, Jiangsu Province China-2012